 - You may already have solar panels on your roof and are looking to extend your solar assets.

 The Sun Exchange enables you to own solar cells that are located on roofs in the most ideal places imaginable at a very affordable price per unit.
 And you are helping electrify Africa with solar energy!

 Go here, find a project and buy!
 It takes a few minutes and we will perform a quick identity check.
 Each crowd-sale has a limited number of solar cells available.
-Decide how many you want to buy and place an order with pre-payment.
+Decide how many you want to buy and place an order.

 The Sun Exchange ensures that all necessary legal agreements are in place and that the solar project is installed to the highest standards.

-How do I buy a solar cells if I don't have South African Rand?
+- How do I buy solar cells if I don't have South African Rand?

 When you register and make a solar cells order, you have three choices:

 (A) You can pay in South Africa Rand (ZAR)

 On our website, select “ZAR” as your currency